Nutrition

 Are Kalamata Olives Healthy for You?

 This is a bit of a trick question, because Kalamata olives are actually a sub-variety of black olives.
-What makes Kalamata olives special isn’t their nutritional profile or even flavor, but where they’re grown: true Kalamata olives have to be grown in one of two regions in Greece.
+What makes Kalamata olives special isn’t their nutritional profile or even flavor, but where they’re grown: true Kalamata olives have to be grown in Greece’s Messenia region.

 Are Olives Healthy for Everyone?